jayyu23/daNomNoms-monad/README.md

 **DoorDash Credentials:**
 - Get your DoorDash credentials from the [DoorDash Developer Portal](https://developer.doordash.com/)
 - The `DOORDASH_SIGNING_SECRET` should be base64url encoded

+**OpenAI API Key:**
+- Get your API key from the [OpenAI Platform](https://platform.openai.com/api-keys)
+- Required for the agent chat endpoint using GPT-4o-mini

 ## Running the Server